NicoUnterburger/NetflixAnalytics/README.md

 # NetflixAnalytics
-Python Analytics for Netflix-Data with Python
+Analytics for Netflix-Data with Python